 It is usually more productive to talk about feature scope than about priorities.
 While slight shifts in priority are seldom actionable, scoping requires decisions.
-Scoping scales products by their amount of features, and not by overall quality.
+Scoping scales products by their number of features, and not by overall quality.
 Tradeoffs must be made and features must be cut — at every level of the stack.

 The first step in scoping features is to get everyone on the same page.
 For this, words are often not enough.
 A shared understanding is better achieved through detailed sketches and interactive mockups.
 Too much code is written based on a false assumption of agreement.
 Make a feature obvious, then decide its scope.